 A web camera or webcam is a video camera that records or streams video in real time over the internet.
 They are less powerful than DSLR cameras and much smaller, usually sitting on a desk, attached to the top of a computer monitor, or built into laptops.
+They also typically require software in order to capture and save video.

 Although webcams are smaller and less powerful than DSLR cameras, they are less expensive.
 DSLR cameras also must be recharged when their batteries die down, whereas webcams are powered by the laptop or computer they’re plugged or built into.